crafttheweb/thelastpickle/_drafts/hardening-cassandra-step-by-step-part-1-server-to-server.md

 And the same again with `node3` should show all nodes as up.

+### Debugging
+There are a few things that can go wrong when setting up SSL.
+If you have exceptions, or it's just not working as intended (there are several cases when setting up SSL where Cassandra will happily start even though no connections could be negotiated) you can enable debug logging on the SSL handshake via adding the following option to `~/.ccm/sslverify/$NODE/conf/cassandra-env.sh`:

+    -Djavax.net.debug=ssl

+This will print **everything** about the connection setup to STDOUT including how and why an SSL handshake failed.
+See [this page](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/ReadDebug.html) for details on how to interpret what you are seeing.

 ## One Last Thing
 Whatever you have used for various expiration date parameters throughout this tutorial, make sure they sync it up with each other sensibly.
-Most importantly, put those dates on a calendar *now* with a healthy number of reminders leading up to expiration, inviting everyone even remotely involved with your team.
-I once saw an expired certificates cause havoc across an otherwise robust architecture because the dates were set and promptly forgotten about.
+Most importantly, put those dates on a calendar **now** with a healthy number of reminders leading up to expiration, inviting everyone even remotely involved with your team.
+I once saw an expired certificates cause havoc across an otherwise robust architecture because the expiration dates were set and promptly forgotten about.

-And just with any failure scenario, make sure you test your certificate updating process.
-This is not something you want to experiment with at the 11th hour.
+And just as with any failure scenario, make sure you test your certificate updating process.
+This is not something with which you want to experiment at the 11th hour.

+## Up Next
+We'll continue this series soon with a post on options available for setting up Encryption at Rest.
+It will be higher-level than this post, as we will focus more on the options available for and known to work with Cassandra.
+Keep checking back for updates!

+As always, please let us know if there are any errors factual or command-wise in the steps above.